RakhithJK/marticliment-UniGetUI-wiki/Home.md

 While most Windows users aren't familiar with the concept, various package managers have existed on Linux for several years, such as APT on Debian/Ubuntu and Pacman on Arch Linux.

 There are a few unofficial package managers for Windows, such as Chocolatey, Scoop and Ninite.
-In 2020 Microsoft finally decided to develop an official package manager, called Winget-CLI (inspired by the now defunct AppGet).
+On 2020, Microsoft finally decided to develop an official package manager, called Winget-CLI (inspired by the now defunct AppGet).

 However, there's no official graphical user interface (GUI) for Winget.
 It's necessary a CLI (PowerShell or cmd) to be able to use it.